3 cops' trial in Floyd killing heads to closing arguments

 Lane, J. Alexander Kueng and Tou Thao are charged with depriving Floyd of his right to medical care as Chauvin pressed his knee into Floyd’s neck for 9 1/2 minutes.
 Lane held the 45-year-old Black man’s feet, Kueng knelt on his back and Thao held back bystanders.

-Chauvin pleaded guilty in the federal case in December, months after being convicted of state murder and manslaughter charges.
+Chauvin pleaded guilty in the federal case in December, months after he was convicted of state murder and manslaughter charges.

-They presented weeks of testimony and evidence about the officers’ training, arguing that they knew they had a duty to intervene to stop Chauvin, and that they knew they had a duty to render medical aid.
-They have argued that Floyd’s condition was so serious, even bystanders without basic medical training could see he needed help.
+They presented weeks of testimony and evidence about the officers’ training, arguing that they knew they had a duty to intervene to stop Chauvin and render medical aid.
+Prosecutors have argued that Floyd’s condition was so serious that even bystanders without basic medical training could see he needed help.

-Defense attorneys have argued the Minneapolis Police Department’s training was inadequate.
+Defense attorneys argued that the Minneapolis Police Department’s training was inadequate.
 They also attacked a police culture that they said teaches officers to defer to their seniors, saying that Chauvin called all the shots at the scene.
-Lane and Kueng, both rookies, argued they deferred to Chauvin.
+Lane and Kueng, who were both rookies, argued that they deferred to Chauvin.

-Lane testified that he asked twice if Floyd should be rolled over, but was rebuffed, and he held his position because an ambulance was on the way.
+Lane testified that he asked twice if Floyd should be rolled over but was rebuffed, and that he held his position because an ambulance was on the way.

-Kueng testified that Chauvin was his former training officer who had considerable sway over his career.
+Kueng testified that Chauvin was his former training officer and that he had considerable sway over his career.
 He said he trusted Chauvin’s advice.

 Thao testified that he was watching the bystanders and he trusted that the officers behind him were caring for Floyd.